It’s more than the gamification buzz that’s been thrown around.

 This of course led to another call to Fox Concrete, who assured me at that point that they would come back out and remedy the “cosmetic flaws” with a concrete overlay.
 Our first assurance of a fix was during our conversation on on June 23, and on July 1 Fox provided a picture of this overlay as a recommendation (which is probably the cheapest and easiest option, which I said I was fine with).

 I’m hopeful that they return to finish up the job, so that I can call this project complete, but as of now, July 29, I’ve not heard any confirmed day, week, or month that they plan to come back.
-I’m sitting tight, and hoping for the best out of the little contractor that could, but I’ll be honest, it seems like we’re getting drug along by Fox Concrete, just like we’ve gotten from a lot of contractors since we moved into this new house.
+I’m sitting tight, and hoping for the best out of the little contractor that could, but I’ll be honest, it seems like we’re getting strung along by Fox, which is sad since I live two blocks away from the owners house.

 ** Update – August 1, 2016 – We’ve been told that the work is scheduled to be completed at the end of the month.

 ** Update – August 31, 2016: End of the month, with no word.
 Follow-up eluded to calling us on Friday September 2 to schedule completion.

 ** Update – Monday, September 19, 2016: Another follow-up, and blown off again.
 Now stretching the delivery window to sometime within 1 year “for warranty work”.
 It was, albeit, the nicest let down I’ve had from a contractor.

 ** Update – Wednesday, September 21, 2016: Two days later and nothing…

 ** Update – October 8: Still nothing from Fox, and I haven’t sent any more reminders.